sunishnet/vscode-jal/README.md

 ## Extension Settings
-You can configure the executable path and library path by going to VS Code preferences - Extensions -JAL Paths with \ and \\ both work.
+You can configure the executable path and library path by going to VS Code preferences * Extensions -JAL Paths with \ and \\ both work.
 Multiple library paths can be separated with ;

 ## Known Issues
-Opening include files,library files not possible unless file is in teh same directory No debugging
+Opening include files,library files not possible unless file is in the same directory

+No debugging

 ## Release Notes

-First version on marketplace

-### 2021.4.10

-Initial release of JAL VS Code Extension ...

-Basic syntax highlighting
-Code folding
-Snippets working
-Build using Terminal - Run task
+    * Two themes added to highlight syntaxes which were not differentiated by default VSCode themes.
+    * Changed Icon
+    * Added missing keywords

+## Change Log

+See the [Change log](https://github.com/sunishnet/vscode-jal/blob/master/CHANGELOG.md) for details about the changes in each version.